tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?**  faith bian and ame retired. offlane constantly changed throughout the year
+**How did this roster happen?**  faith bian and ame retired. offlane constantly changed throughout the year. tour 1 was xiàng yǔ. lima major was old eleven. tour 2 and berlin was zeal. tour 3 onwards was niu

+ALSO, IT'S NOT PSG LGD ANYMORE, IT'S JUST LGD GAMING

 **How was their DPC year?** 1284 points